-At the time I had a pen-pal in Japan, and I felt somehow closer to her there.
-In reality I was on the south side of Des Moines, Iowa, but I felt like I was getting a little touch into her world.
+At the time I had a pen-pal in Japan.
+I felt somehow closer to her there.
+In reality I was on the south side of Des Moines, Iowa.
+But I felt like I was getting a little touch into her world.

 As I grew older, I had other pen pals, like my Iranian pen pal who I corresponded with for many years.
 When I moved to Los Angeles, I sought out Persian Square to put my hands on packages of rice printed in Farsi.

-I trekked across Little Tokyo and Chinatown, hit up the British imports store for tea, and bought bags of dried peppers in Mexican markets.
+I have trekked across Little Tokyo and Chinatown, hit up the British imports store for tea, and purchased bags of dried peppers in Mexican markets.

-I paid regular visits to India Sweets & Spices to wander the rows full of amchoor, asafetida, and anise, and debated how many metal tiffins I could justify owning.
+I paid regular visits to India Sweets & Spices to wander the rows full of amchoor, asafetida, and anise.
+And I debated how many metal tiffins I could justify owning.